hunterdyar/Immersive-Media-Pocket-Reference/_Drafts/OnTheDisplayOfHands.md

 # On The Display of Hands

 Hands are deeply personal things.
-This is a fact I know as well as the back of my hand.
 In VR, many verbs operate around the hand.
 Pointing, grabbing, selecting, pushing, throwing, and so on.

 Creating interfaces that are intuitive is done easily with hands.
 We show the user something they recognize as interactable, like a button, a switch, or a rope.
 Then show them a virtual hand where their real hand is.